 Since high fat meals contribute to inflammation in the cardiovascular system and brain tissue high fat meals most certainly do the same within the biliary tree (liver, pancreas, gallbladder, sphincter of oddi).
 Yet there may be other mechanisms besides inflammation at work as well.

-For those with SOD (sphincter of oddi dysfunction) the biliary inflammation along with increased bile flow could irritate the SO, casuse it to spasm, which inturn could cause mild to severe SOD symptoms and acute pancreatitis.
+For those with SOD (sphincter of oddi dysfunction) the biliary inflammation along with increased bile flow could irritate the SO, cause it to spasm, which in turn could cause mild to severe SOD symptoms and acute pancreatitis.
 Spasms cause acute pancreatitis due to the sphincter closing causing bile along with other digestive juices to back up into the pancreatic duct.

 Are ALL Fats Bad?

 I have to admit this is where it is very confusing, contradicting and down right baffling.
-Good fats, omega 3 fatty acids, found in cold water fish (salmon, sardines, mackerel, tuna), fish oil, olive oil and flaxseed are actually ANTI-inflammatory yet they will still cause problems in those of us who are susceptive to biliary inflammation.
+Good fats, omega 3 fatty acids, found in cold water fish (salmon, sardines, mackerel, tuna), fish oil, olive oil and flax seed are actually ANTI-inflammatory yet they will still cause problems in those who are at risk for biliary inflammation (e.g. pancreatitis)

 I don’t have a good answer and I can’t find any scientific research stating why they would ignite inflammation in our pancreas or other biliary tree organs, they just do.
 If you haven’t sustained a lot of damage and are healed up nicely you may tolerate small amounts of cold water fish, olive oil and flaxseed.
 Then again maybe not.
 Test them yourself if you dare.
 Just remember I warned you. 🙂